chicharreros/magicicada-server/README.txt

     cd ~/filesync
     bzr branch lp:magicicada-server

-Edit the `configs/development.yaml` file and in the `secret` section set the `api_server_crt` key with the content of `cacert.pem` file, and the `api_server_key` key with the content of `privkey.pem` file (both files produced in the "Before server or client" section).
+Ensure the files 'privkey.pem' and 'cacert.pem' produced in the "Before server or client" section are copied into the ~/filesync/magicicada-server/certs folder.

 Start the server:

     cd ~/filesync/magicicada-server
     make start-oauth

-Note that the server will listen on port 21101, so you need to assure than the client could reach it (open it in your firewall config, etc).
+Note that the server will listen on port 21101, so you need to assure that the client could reach it (open the whole it in your firewall config, etc).

 Finally, create all the users you want: